creighton-lewis/cpts-notes/active-directory.md

 ```
 Test-AdminAccess -Computer ACADEMY-EA-MS01
+Get-DomainUser -SPN -Properties samaccountname,ServicePrincipalName

 ```

+### Sharpview
+- Similar capabilities to powerview
+### Bloodhound / SharpHound
+> [!NOTE]
+> Must be domain user from Windows attack host positioned within network but not joined to the domain OR transfer tool to domain-joined host

+- Type 'bloodhound' into cmd or powershell
+- Enter credentials
+- Click on upload data and open

+- Can start by typing domain
+- View result of pre-built queries in analyiss tab

+Find Computers where Domain Users are Local Admin
 ## Lateral Movement

 ## Privilege Escalation
 ## Exploitation (from Linux)
 ## Exploitation (from Windows )